Cost Accounting and Cost Management

 If the transfer is at cost, then the efficiency of the transferor and the transferee department managers cannot be evaluated.
 The manager of the transferor department will always be concerned about transfer pricing, which includes costs and higher profits.

 On the other hand, the manager of the transfer department will be interested in transferring products at cost.
-Therefore the fixing of transfer pricing is a key issue and is important in the company’s interest to motivate the managers.
+Therefore, fixing transfer pricing is a key issue and is important in the company’s interest to motivate the managers.